 What about Life Insurance for Retirement Planning?

 Clark’s take on using life insurance for retirement planning is well documented.
 In his response article to the question “What is a life insurance retirement plan and are they recommended?”
-Clark responds that since life insurance retirement plans (LIRP) are always funded with cash value life insurance like whole life and indexed universal life, it’s a non-starter to consider life insurance for retirement planning.
+Clark responds that since life insurance retirement plans (LIRP) are always funded with cash value life insurance like whole life and indexed universal life.
+Clark seems to think it’s a non-starter to consider life insurance for retirement planning.
+We strongly disagree.

 This is very interesting when you consider that indexed universal life insurance is used by many high-income earners because they tend to max out their contributions to traditional retirement planning products like the 401(k) or IRA which results in falling short of their wealth accumulation goals.
 Typically, indexed universal life earns more interest over time than traditional retirement products and this type of policy allows the policyholder to invest in the market without the risk of losing money.